 Some things to consider about white sapphires:

 - They don't have the same sparkle as diamonds.
 This is also called "fire" or "brilliance" - if you want your stone to really sparkle and shine then a white sapphire isn't the best choice for you.

 We are falling more in love with this sparkly stone every day!
 The first sample of this stone was discovered in a meteor crater - how cool is that?
 This space stone is now lab-grown and is a great alternative to diamonds!

 - They are super budget-friendly!
 They are a fraction of the cost of diamonds and are similar in cost to white sapphires.

 - They are extra tough with a hardness of 9.25 and are great for everyday wear.

 - Crazily enough they have more sparkle than a diamond!
 How amazing is that?

-Some things you might not love are:
+Some things you might not love about moissanite:

 - It is not as colorless as a diamond can be.
-However this is only really noticeable in large stones.
+However, this is only really noticeable in large stones.

 - Because they are all lab-grown we can't often can't source them recycled.
 Growing stones in a lab still has a heavy environmental impact because of the large amount of energy it takes to create the stone.